gtsopus/Diploma_Thesis-MFR_Methods/README.md

 Finally, a comparison between the results of the proposed method and those of other already established multifragment rendering methods is provided, to evaluate and present their rendering quality and performance.

 ## Source Code
-A shader source code bundle for efficiently solving the visibility determination problem in screen space is provided.
-This extensive collection includes the implemented multifragment rendering methods the A-Buffer, k-Buffer, Variable k-Buffer, S-Buffer and the neural network model files.
+A shader source code bundle for solving the visibility determination problem in screen space is provided.
+This collection includes the implemented multifragment rendering methods: the A-Buffer, k-Buffer, Variable k-Buffer, S-Buffer and the neural network model files.

 ## References: